 - University of Madrid, Madrid, Spain

-Clients regularly seek Joe's counsel on bankruptcy and insolvency issues.
-Lenders seek his advice as to the most effective approach to enforce their positions, while borrowers seek help in restructuring their debts in a manner that repairs relationships with creditors, or at least prevents foreclosure.
+Joe advises lenders as to the most effective approach to enforce their positions and helps borrowers restructure their debts in a manner that repairs relationships with creditors, or at least prevents foreclosure.
 Joe frequently serves as primary counsel in trials and evidentiary proceedings in state and federal courts and has served as primary debtor's counsel in two chapter 11 cases.
-He advises major factoring and MCA organizations in connection with bankruptcies and workouts, and has litigated dozens of commercial finance cases of all types since 2004.
+He advises major factoring and MCA organizations in connection with federal and state proceedings.
+He has litigated dozens of commercial finance cases of all types since 2004.

-- Represented a strategic buyer in the liquidation of a $10,000,000 portfolio of mortgage-backed loans involving 20 properties in the Chicagoland area.
+- Represented strategic buyer in liquidation of large portfolio of mortgage-backed loans involving 20 commercial properties in Chicagoland area;

-- Reorganized chain of bed-n-breakfast locations as primary debtor’s counsel in chapter 11 proceedings.
+- Reorganized chain of bed and breakfast locations as primary debtor’s counsel in Chapter 11 proceedings;

-- Successfully sued major loan servicer for systematic breaches of confirmed chapter 11 plan.
+- Successfully sued major loan servicer for systematic breaches of confirmed chapter 11 plan; and

 - American Bankruptcy Institute (ABI)